-You can sprinkle this on your salads at night, put in your smoothies or freshly made juices in the morning, or simply sprinkle on your homemade quinoa or other grain or seed porridge.
+You can sprinkle Organic Probiotics on your salads, put in your smoothies or freshly made juices, or simply sprinkle on your homemade quinoa or other grain or seed porridge.

 Organic Brown Rice – is an excellent source of carbohydrates, insoluble fibre and vitamin E, it is rich in B vitamins, especially thiamine, niacin, folic acid and pyridoxine.
 Minerals include iron and potassium.

 Organic Dried Sweet Potato – this is Cyndi’s favourite vegetable, not only for taste but its versatility and strong nutritional profile.
 Sweet Potatoes are high in Vitamin C and the B vitamin foliate.
 It is also high in soluble fibre, the yellow/orange colour is directly related to a good supply of beta-carotene, a precursor of vitamin A.